If buildings could talk, they would ask for Infrared

 Reduction of Condensation

-Central heating works by warming the air around the heater, which creates convection currents that carry the warmth around the room.
-Convection insufficiently warms surfaces of objects in a room (Ardehali et al., 2004).
+Convection heating works by warming the air around the heater, which creates convection currents that carry the warmth around the room.
 Warm air has a high relative humidity and when it meets a cold surface, condensation will occur.
-Central heating = Condensation and the chance of mould, fungus; wood rot and salt damp or flaking paintwork.
+This increases the likelihood of mould, wood rot, and salt damp or flaking paintwork.

-Infrared on the other hand warms the surfaces of objects without warming the air.
-The relative humidity in the air consequently remains low and when the air meets a warm surface, condensation does not occur.
+In contrast, Infrared warms the surfaces of objects without warming the air.
+The relative humidity in the air remains low and when the air meets a warm surface, condensation does not occur.

 Reduction of existing damp

 Water absorbs heat specifically well at 3 microns and lower which is the range Herschel far infrared heaters operate at.
 The infrared from the heater will begin to warm the masonry of a building.
 When masonry is damp, it absorbs and emits infrared poorly and air circulation actually needs to be encouraged to remove the evaporated water vapour.
 As masonry dries out, the thermal reflectivity of the room also improves.
 This is because water in damp masonry initially absorbs the heat and does not emit the warmth back into the room, whereas dry masonry re-emits well.